wasakredit/dotnet-checkout-sdk/README.md

 ### <a name="create_product_widget">CreateProductWidget</a>

-To inform the customer about leasing as an available payment method, this method provides a Product Widget, in the form of a html snippet, that may be displayed close to the price information on the product details view on your e-commerce site.
+To inform the customer about Wasa Kredit financing as an available payment method, this method provides a Product Widget, in the form of a html snippet, that may be displayed close to the price information on the product details view on your e-commerce site.

 ```c#
 CreateProductWidgetResponse CreateProductWidget(CreateProductWidgetRequest request)